maegnes/SlimCachingManager/README.md

 Works under https://github.com/codeguy/Slim 2.3.0

-The **SlimCachingManager** helps you to simlpify caching and the delivery of the cached data of the Slim Framework resources.
-It stores the caching data for each resource (etag, expiry, lastmodified) in ResourceHandlers which can be written on your own by implementing the *IResourceHandler*.
+The **SlimCachingManager** helps you to simplify caching and the delivery of the cached data of the Slim Framework resources.
+It stores the caching data for each resource (etag, expiry, lastmodified etc.) in ResourceHandlers which can be written on your own by implementing the *IResourceHandler*.

 It's helpful for resources which doesn't have any physical changes to detect that the resource has been changed (e.g. database query results).
 It's possible to define resources (wildcard notation possible) which you'd like to have cached.
 SlimCachingManager will